 When your Unit arrives at beautiful Camp Marriott, one adult leader will need to check-in at the Administration building.
 At this time, you will be introduced to your site guide, your Camp Director, and reconcile any outstanding fees if necessary.
 Your site guide will then take you to your site, your unit may unpack and change into swimming wear, and you will embark on a camp tour.
 On the tour, you will stop at the medical check area to be issued a buddy tag.
-Your swim test will follow, which every participant who plans on visiting the waterfront must complete.
-No pre-swim checks will be accepted by Goshen Scout Reservation.
+The check in process runs smoother if all medical forms are checked prior to arrival for completion, and alphabetized if possible.